Kanban-Zai/kanban-zai-version-1.0/README.md

 Any changes to any version of the core will be done conservatively and as a result of robust debate.

-## KANBAN-ZAI LICENSE

-If you choose to implement Kanban-Zai and wish to say you are running a Kanban-Zai project then you MUST, at a minimum, implement the Kanban-Zai core.

-You may not modify the Kanban-Zai Core in any way, but you may extend your implementation through the approved methodologies described in the Kanban-Zai core.

-You may not extend your implementation in any way that nullifies or alters the meaning of any part of the Kanban-Zai core.

-Breaching any part of this license revokes your right to publicly declare, any endeavour you undertake, as Kanban-Zai.

-This license applies to all legal and illegal entities including but not limited to individual people, companies, partnerships, sole traders, dogs called max, Artificial Intelligences, movie producers...I don't know...you name it, it applies.

----

-### KANBAN-ZAI LICENSE  - CONTINUED

-Reserved words in Kanban-zai

-These words are reserved for the Kanban-Zai core team only.
-You may not use them in the name of any extension, module, setting or property without the prior approval of the core team.

-    Kanban-Zai, black, white, red, blue, yellow, green, amber, settings, claims, norms, values, journal, roster, method, implements, hints, extends

-General requirements for naming in Kanban-Zai:

-* Name collisions are not allowed.
-* Names are granted on a first come first served basis as determined by the  creation timestamp of the kanban-zai.yaml files of the relevant extensions or modules.

 #### PERSONAL RECOMMENDATIONS

 It’s mentally tough trying to explain simplicity to people.